Cobbleopolis/CorridorOfTime/README.md

    2. TL;DR You should be able to go into the `bin` folder and run the script no issue.
 3. The console will spit out a bunch of gibberish
 4. Eventually a window will pop up with all of the islands

+You can also pass what file to read from to the program from a command line argument.

+Usage: `corridorsoftime.bat ../someCSVFile.csv` or `corridorsoftime.bat ../someJSONFile.json` or whatever path you have

 ### Controls
 | Button            | Action      |
 |-------------------|-------------|